 The suspension of collection activities will last until January 31, 2021 right now.

 The Department of Education told Perkins loan collection agencies to cease collection activity until January 31, 2021.
 This bring the policy in-line with Federally-held loans.

 The Department of Education told FFEL loan collection agencies to cease collection activity until January 31, 2021.
 This bring the policy in-line with Federally-held loans.

 Income-Driven Plan Recertification

-However, you should strongly consider making a choice before the "pause" ends on September 30 if you're not already on an income-driven repayment plan.
+However, you should strongly consider making a choice before the "pause" ends if you're not already on an income-driven repayment plan.

 Options If You've Lost Income Due To Coronavirus And Closures or Quarantine and Lock-Down

 However, there are options for help with your monthly student loan payments if you've lost income or lost your job due to the coronavirus and related closures due to a potential government quarantine and lock-down.